postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi2.md

     get:
       parameters:
         - name: status
-          description: Filters resources on their status
+        description: filters resources on their status
         in: query
-          schema:
         type: string
-      responses:
-        '200':
-          description: A GET success response
 ```

 &nbsp;